 Thousands of eager parade goers gather downtown to kick off the Calgary Stampede

 The parade featured floats, dancers, music and entertainment from across cultures and borders, offering an upbeat, colourful spectacle for anyone watching.
-Among the many faces in the this year’s parade were Mayor Naheed Nenshi on horseback sporting the signature white cowboy hat, several MPs and MLAs, and Calgary musicians Jann Arden and Paul Brandt who acted as parade marshalls.
+Among the many faces in the this year’s parade were Mayor Naheed Nenshi on horseback sporting the signature white cowboy hat, several MPs and MLAs, and Calgary-born musicians Jann Arden and Paul Brandt, who acted as parade co-marshals.

-Floats were judged in several categories, such as best local entry, or best western themed entry, and parade viewers could vote for their favourites by sending a text message to a certain number.
+Floats were judged in several categories, such as best local entry, or best western themed entry.
+Parade viewers could vote for their favourites by sending a text message to a certain number.

 First responders to the Fort McMurray wildfires were also given a special place in the parade, and many in the crowd could not resist shaking hands or hugging the men and women who were on the frontlines in the fight to save that city from flames.